Boroondara Bulletin - April 2019Boroondara Bulletin - April 2019 ecrain Thu 14 March 2019

 Why not set a challenge for your family to start shopping smarter today?
 Plan ahead, write a list, buy only what you need, avoid packaging and single-use items, buy products with recycled content… and keep a scoreboard at home to see who produces the least waste.
 Have some fun with it!

-Visit Recycling top tips for more useful tips on how to reduce items in your recycling bin.
+Visit Avoiding waste for more useful tips on how to reduce items in your recycling bin.

 Pay your rates online